earthlab/earthpy/README.md

 ## View Example EarthPy Applications in Our Documentation Gallery

-Check out our [vignette gallery](https://earthpy.readthedocs.io/en/latest/gallery_vignettes/index.html) for applied examples of using earthpy in common spatial workflows.
+Check out our [vignette gallery](https://earthpy.readthedocs.io/en/latest/gallery_vignettes/index.html) for applied examples of using EarthPy in common spatial workflows.

 ## Install